mesment/learngit/readme.txt

-git has a mutable index call stage add a new line for tracks new one add a new line to new branch
+git has a mutable index call stage add a new line for tracks new one a new branch change this